Skip to main content

 CLI parity

 The CLI’s SARIF output (-o sarif) carries the same fingerprint as each result’s partialFingerprints, which GitHub code scanning uses to track a result across commits instead of closing and reopening it when line numbers shift.
-Triage states themselves are a database-backed web-app feature (GitHub code scanning has its own dismissal flow for the Action path).
+Triage states themselves are a web-app feature (GitHub code scanning has its own dismissal flow for the Action path).